 – Sara Siegel, Deloitte Partner, Healthcare Strategy and Consulting

-Trust and transparency are the key for sufficient collaboration between humans and technologies.
+Trust and transparency are the keys to sufficient collaboration between humans and technologies.
 Visualized data and up-to-date 24/7 virtual care will become the norm throughout the industry.

 New perspective of social media networks